Police release bodycam footage of Nashville school shooter: Here's everything we know

 According to Patton, the messages were sent around 9:57 a.m., or about 16 minutes before the first 911 call was made.

 Patton told WTVF-TV that she called the Suicide Prevention Help Line at 10:08 a.m., before calling the Davidson County Sheriff’s Office five minutes later.
-The sheriff’s office told her to call Nashville’s non-emergency line, which placed her on hold for nearly seven minutes.
+The sheriff’s office told her to call Nashville’s nonemergency line, which placed her on hold for nearly seven minutes.

 When she finally got through, Patton said she was told that an officer would be sent to her home.